 Step-by-step directions

-3. Remove eggs, one at a time, and gently press and crack the shell with the back of the spoon.
+- Crack shells.
+Remove eggs then gently press and crack the shell with the back of the spoon.

-4. Place cracked eggs in a bowl and add the blueberry water.
-Allow eggs to cool to room temperature, then place the eggs in the blueberry water in the refrigerator for 6 hours or up to overnight.
+- Chill eggs.
+Place cracked eggs in a bowl with the blueberry water.
+Bring to room temperature then refrigerate for 6 hours or up to overnight.

-7. Spoon in the filling into the hollowed egg halves.
-If you want, you can pipe some of the filling using the grass piping tip (#233) for an extra touch of creepy.
-You can also use the open star piping tip, like this one (#1M).
+- Fill eggs.
+Spoon the filling into the hollowed egg halves.
+If you want, you can pipe some of the filling using the grass piping tip (#233) or use the open star piping tip (#1M).
 Chill until ready to serve.

 Recipe tips and FAQs

 My freaky green color scheme this Halloween isn’t over.
-Last week I featured my Toxic Sludge/Kiwano Margarita.
+Last week I featured my Kiwano Margarita.
 It is naturally green from the kiwano fruit.
 It has a tart, cucumber like flavor and makes a really nice margarita!

 So the green theme is on for Halloween!
 A non-disgusting, freaky Halloween deviled eggs that are perfect that can totally work for St. Patrick’s Day, even Dr. Seuss Day.
 You know, green eggs and ham?